Shayan-To/smartcopytool/readme.txt

 Move selected files
 -------------------
 You will be prompted to choose a target folder.
 All files (and their containing folders) that have been selected in the main window will be moved to the target, preserving directory structure.

+If the target folder is in the same directory structure as the source folder (e.g. a subfolder of the source root) then you will receive a warning that some files and folders will not be moved.
+Most likely this will just be the target folder itself, which obviously can't be moved whilst you are trying to move other files and folders into it.

 Delete selected files
 ---------------------